syncfusion/blazor-docs/src/inputs/textbox/how-to/customize-the-textbox-background-color-and-text-color.md

----
-title: "Customize the textbox background-color and text-color"
-component: "Textbox"
-description: "Covers customization of the text box component such as background color and font color."
----

 # Customize the textbox background-color and text-color

 You can customize the text box styles such as background-color, text-color and border-color by overriding its default styles.